 “Have you seen this new HBO series?
 I am telling you it is mind-blowing.
 What!
 You’re still watching ‘The Office’?
 It’s quite outdated you know and there are other series too.”

-If you’re an Office fan then you’ve probably heard these chiding comments when you sheepishly mention that you’ve still not gotten around to watch ‘Chernobyl’.
+If you’re an Office fan then you’ve probably heard these chiding comments when you sheepishly mention that you’ve still not gotten around to watching ‘Chernobyl’.

 People have a habit of judging and criticizing everything.
 Even I do this when people say they like ‘Bigg Boss’: and keeping my face neutral is a real ordeal then.